-6.4 Concurrent Pre-feasibility Studies
+6.2 Concurrent Pre-feasibility Studies

-Investigations were continuing on potential mining, processing and project infrastructure costing together with assessment of ilmenite product for value-add beneficiation to synthetic rutile.
-Data and agreements were still awaited and will be incorporated into a Year 7 feasibility study report for the measured resource on EL 22478.
+Investigations were continuing on potential mining, processing and project infrastructure costing together with assessment of ilmenite product for value-add beneficiation to synthetic rutile and or titanium slag.
+Data and agreements were still awaited and will be incorporated into a Year 8 feasibility study report for the measured resource on EL 22478.

-The interested party in EL22478 and adjoining resources will design and import the required equipment to produce titanium slag in the Northern Territory from ilmenite sourced from this EL should feasibility indicate cost effectiveness in doing so.
+ERD and partners in EL22478 and other adjoining resources within the Project Area will design and import the required equipment to produce titanium slag in the Northern Territory from ilmenite sourced from this EL should feasibility indicate cost effectiveness in doing so.